 AYM supports talented young people from low-income families to fulfil their musical potential by providing both funding and opportunities.

-Brighton pianist Molly O’Flynn has won an award this year, and as well as financial help for musical costs, will have the opportunity to receive coaching, attend master classes, participate in events with professional musicians, and play in concerts.
+Brighton pianist Molly O’Flynn has won an award, and as well as financial help for musical costs, had the opportunity to receive coaching, attend master classes, participate in events with professional musicians, and play in concerts.